 Statistics: 6 miles roundtrip, ascent 350′

-Bozeman is not far from either the western (West Yellowstone) or the northwestern (Gardiner) entrances to Yellowstone National Park.
-We first drove from Bozeman to the town of Gardiner, just north of the Gardiner entrance, where we were to stay for a couple of nights while touring the park.
-The next morning we drove through the grand, stand-alone entry gate on our way to Mammoth Hot Springs, 5 1/2 miles further into the park and a good starting point for any visit.
+Bozeman is not far from two Montana entrances to Yellowstone National Park: the West entrance near the community of West Yellowstone or the North entrance below the town of Gardiner.
+We found a place to stay for two nights in Gardiner, so we drove I-90 to Highway 89 and down to Gardiner and crashed for the night.
+The next morning we drove through the North entrance’s grand, stand-alone entry gate on our way to Mammoth Hot Springs, 5 1/2 miles further into the park and a good starting point for any visit.
 Whether one visits Yellowstone for one or for several days, the trip is well worth it.

 We were immediately put on alert by a sign warning of recent bear sightings.